cbsd/cbsd/share/docs/general/broker_driven_sample.md

 go build
 ```

-The result is the **bs\_router-client** binary file, which can now be used to send and receive tasks to different **CBSD** environments.
+This will build the **bs\_router-client** binary file, which can now be used to send and receive tasks to different **CBSD** environments.
 Take a look at the bin.jail and bin.bhyve directories for examples of use.

 When working with cloud images, it makes sense to first 'warm up' (download) all the cloud images to speed creation of the first virtual machine.
 For example, for pool1 this can be done like this: